-- Governor Cooper announced in his press release on May 18, 2017 "North Carolina experienced a 73 percent spike in opioid-related deaths between 2005 and 2015."
-Opioid overdose alone-not including other drugs, tobacco, or alcohol dependency-claimed the lives of more than 13,000 North Carolinians between 1999 and 2015. - o On July 18, 2017, The State Center for Health Statistics released Leading Causes of Injury Death by Age in 2015.
-This report shows that in 2015 the leading cause of death in North Carolina is "poisoning unintentional", also known as "accidental drug overdose".
+- Governor Cooper announced in his press release on May 18, 2017 that "North Carolina experienced a 73 percent spike in opioid-related deaths between 2005 and 2015."
+Opioid overdose alone-not including other drugs, tobacco, or alcohol dependency-claimed the lives of more than 13,000 North Carolinians between 1999 and 2015. - On July 18, 2017, The State Center for Health Statistics released Leading Causes of Injury Death by Age in 2015.
+This report shows that in 2015 the leading cause of death in North Carolina was "poisoning unintentional", also known as "accidental drug overdose".

-The Council approved 14 beds in the Central Region in the 2018 SMFP.
-These beds were approved based on the need for additional beds to serve female patients.
-The need for more beds is broader than just these 14 beds as can be attested to by the Cardinal Innovations, Sandhills Center, and Partners Behavioral Health Management MCO, all of which support ARCA's petition.
+The Council approved a need determination for 14 beds in the Central Region in the 2018 SMFP.
+These beds were approved based on the need for additional beds dedicated to women.
+More beds are still needed and can be attested to by Cardinal Innovations, Sandhills Center, and Partners Behavioral Health Management MCO, all of which support ARCA's petition.
+Again, the Council approved a need determination for 32 beds last year for the 2019 SMFP.
+No applicant filed for these beds but yet, the need is still apparent.
+ARCA would like to fill this need through application under the 2020 SMFP.